ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Input Transformation {#sec-phase1-trans}

-Inputs, whether Endorsements, Reference Values, Evidence, or Policies, are transformed to an internal representation that is based on ECTs.
+Inputs, whether Endorsements, Reference Values, Evidence, or Policies, are transformed to an internal representation that is based on EPTs.

 The following mapping conventions apply to all forms of input transformation:
 The `e` field is populated with a Target Environment identifier.